unovongalixor/bitfield-golang/README.md

 # bitfield-golang
-A golang implementation of a realizable bitfield
+A resizeable bitfield implementation in golang